 Exemplar material produced by an awarding body must be used in accordance with the awarding body’s instructions.
 If teachers are in any doubt, they should contact the awarding body for subject-specific advice and guidance.

-Under no circumstances may teachers or centres use non-examination assessment tasks and documentation for any purposes other than the delivery to their candidates.
+Teachers or centres must only use non-examination assessment tasks and documentation for delivery to their candidates.
 Any attempt to use the non-examination assessment materials for commercial gain, or any breach of the confidentiality of those materials, will be treated as malpractice.